• Skip to primary navigation

 How to Use Pureed Strawberries

-• Flavor frostings & creams – Mix into strawberry buttercream or strawberry whipped cream or strawberry ganache.
+• Flavor frostings & creams – Mix into strawberry buttercream, whipped cream, or ganache for a natural berry flavor.

-• Cake filling – Use in strawberry cream cake, strawberry cupcakes, or chocolate cakes.
+• Cake filling – Use inside layer cakes, cupcakes, or chocolate cakes for a fruity center.

-• Natural coloring – Add a light pink hue to cakes, cheesecakes, or pancakes.
+• Natural coloring – Add a soft pink hue to cakes, cheesecakes, or pancakes.

-• As a topping – Spoon over pavlova, New York cheesecake, or with granola.
+• As a topping – Spoon over pavlova, cheesecake, yogurt, or granola.

 • In drinks – Blend into smoothies, lattes, or a strawberry milkshake.